cubait/cuba-component-user-profile/README.md

 [![Generic badge](https://img.shields.io/badge/API%20docs-HERE-orange.svg)][2]
 [![Run in Postman](https://run.pstmn.io/button.svg)][1]

-# CUBA User Profile Component
+# CUBA User Profile Add-on

-This application component gives the following features once added to a CUBA project:
+This add-on gives the following features once added to a CUBA project:

 - Provides a `UserProfileService` with methods for getting and updating the details of the current logged in user (what I call the _user profile_)
 - Exposes a new REST API endpoint (_Richardson Maturity Model - Level 2_ compliant), called `/rest/nxsecup/v1/userProfile` supporting GET (`getProfile`)